kynoxis/tera-proxy/_pages/modules.md

     desc: Removes limit on the camera's max range.
   - repo: teralove/channel-command
     desc: Switch channels via chat command.
-  - repo: teralove/disable-ghillieglade-scroll
-    desc: Makes clicking on the scroll do nothing.
-Use a chat command instead.
   - repo: TeraProxy/emo
     desc: Reuses your last used emote when it gets interrupted.
   - repo: TeraProxy/EnrageNotifier